 A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

-Sustainability, circular economy, energy and resource efficiency - catchwords that are currently on everybody’s lips.
-Companies are faced with the major challenge of meeting the growing demands of a sustainability strategy and thereby providing a contribution towards a climate-friendly and resource-conserving future.
-The topic of sustainability also plays a significant role at the Fraunhofer IST; the implementation of the UN Sustainable Development Goals is an integral part of many projects at the institute.
-With this in mind, the Fraunhofer IST is establishing the new “Sustainability Management and Life Cycle Engineering” department.
+Sustainability, circular economy, energy and resource efficiency - buzzwords that are currently on everybody’s lips.
+Companies are confronted with the major challenge of meeting the growing demands of sustainability strategies and thus making a contribution to a climate-friendly and resource-conserving future.
+The topic of sustainability also plays a significant role at Fraunhofer IST; the implementation of the UN Sustainable Development Goals is an integral part of many projects at the institute.
+With this in mind, Fraunhofer IST is establishing the new “Sustainability Management and Life Cycle Engineering” department.
 In the following interview, Head of Department Prof. Dr. Stephan Krinke presents the goals, tasks and requirements.

 What are the focal points of the department?